S0han/led_diagram_drawer/README.md

 - [ ] Understanding of user experience.
 - [ ] Problem-solving skills.
 - [ ] Ability to create a practical tool for real-world use.

-## Notes:
-- [ ] Feel free to ask questions if anything is unclear.
-- [ ] Focus on functionality first, then enhance the visual design.
-- [ ] Test your work thoroughly.
-- [ ] Consider how installation teams will use this tool in the field.